 We have implemented information security policies, rules and technical measures to protect the personal information that we have under our control from:

-improper use or disclosure;
+- improper use or disclosure;

-unauthorised modification; and
+- unauthorised modification; and

-unlawful destruction or accidental loss.
+- unlawful destruction or accidental loss.

 All our employees and data processors (i.e. those who process your personal information on our behalf, for the purposes listed above), who have access to, and are associated with the processing of personal information, are obliged to respect the confidentiality of the personal information of all users of the Website.

 We retain personal information we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with information or a service you have requested or to comply with applicable legal, tax or accounting requirements).

 When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.